-At both the Legal Advice and Intake Clinics, applicants will need to fill out an Intake Form with basic information including, but not limited to: your name, address, phone number, date of birth, and income information.
-You may complete this form and bring it with you to any legal clinic which will make the process go much more quickly.
+At both the Legal Advice and Intake Clinics, applicants will need to fill out an Application Form with basic information including, but not limited to: your name, address, phone number, date of birth, and income information.
 You may need to fill out additional forms or questionnaires specific to your legal issue at the clinic.